mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 In-order (InO) processors execute instructions in program order and later instructions cannot start until earlier instructions have progressed past some point, even if their dependencies are ready.
 OoO processors attempt to exploit all available ILP by executing multiple instructions in parallel, allowing instructions to execute as soon as their dependencies are resolved.

-This means later instructions can complete before earlier ones.
+Later instructions can complete before earlier ones.
 For example, a load instruction that misses in the L1d may not finish for several tens of cycles.
-Instructions that are not dependent on that load instruction can progress as normal and finish before it.
+Instructions that are not dependent on that load instruction can progress as normal and finish before it; i.e.: out-of-order.
-I.e.: out-of-order.

 === Available Instruction-Level Parallelism

 We should specify what we mean when we say that there is available ILP even when the parallelisation of a program across many cores is difficult or impossible.
-Any program, as a sequence of instructions, can be represented as a graph where later instructions can depend on earlier instructions.
+Any program, can be represented as a graph where later instructions can depend on earlier instructions, but they do not depend on all of them.
 There are different types of dependencies, of which only one kind is really important in modern OoO processors.

 ==== Read-After-Write Dependencies